aogunwoolu/portfolio-site/content/blog/Setting Up a local DNS server.md

   - Linux
 ---

-While setting up [visual studio code server](https://github.com/coder/code-server) on my respberrry pi, i wanted to access the server using a domain name instead of the ip address.
+While setting up [visual studio code server](https://github.com/coder/code-server) on my respberry pi, i wanted to access the server using a domain name instead of the ip address.
 I wasn't too sure about how to go about it, so i went for creating a local DNS network for my home network.
 I used bind-9 to set up the DNS server.
 Bind-9 is a popular DNS server software that is used to resolve domain names to IP addresses on the internet.
 It is a powerful and flexible tool that can be configured to meet the needs of any network which i felt was perfect for my needs!

 I first designed the initial architecture for my local network.
 This was what i came up with:
 ![Local DNS Architecture](https://i.imgur.com/qzRGYo8.png)